saucelabs/sauce-docs/docs/test-fairy/platforms/ionic.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Adding the TestFairy plugin to your Ionic project is simple.
-The following instructions are for Ionic 3.
+Below are the instructions to add the TestFairy plugin to your Ionic 3 project.

 ## Installation